4 Strategic Ways to Start a High-Growth Startup with Zero Funding in 2026

 The lean approach will also force you to validate assumptions quickly, align with customer expectation and pivot as needed.
 Bootstrapping makes you appreciate your business more because you are personally invested.
 It also creates a culture where exceptional performance is the norm and the team is fully accountable to meet the goals.
 Lean times may be rough, but it will make each success that much more rewarding.

-2. Leverage Government & Small Business Grants
+2. Leverage Government Grants & SBA Small Business Loans

 Start by searching grants from the Federal government at Grants.gov.
 This site has the most comprehensive database of funds the government is going to give away.
 There are thousands of grants to apply for, with opportunities for businesses from all backgrounds.